ShinyTrinkets/twofold.ts/docs/similar.md

 result, all in the same file!
 However, I wasn't too excited about the syntax used for the tags; to me, it looks complicated and I don't like the visible Python code inside, so I never got to use it.

-TwoFold uses XML-like tags to execute code, and inserts the output back into the original file, but only in the case of double-tags.
+TwoFold uses XML/LISP-like tags to execute code, and inserts the output back into the original file, but only in the case of double-tags.
 The single-tags are consumed after render, making them perfect for interactive use.
 The tags are short and intuitive, but the source code for the tag is not visible (but it should be open source!) which makes the original text much cleaner.

 ---